 In analyzing resonance structure for fissile nuclides, it is necessary to use a multilevel formalism to account for interference effects from neighboring resonances and also those due to distant resonances.

-Three different multilevel formalisms are generally used: Vogt, Reich-Moore and Adler-Adler.
+The multilevel formalism generally used is Reich-Moore.
+Vogt, and Adler-Adler have also been used in the past.
 All three are derived from the R-matrix theory of Wigner and Eisenbud.